FrostyPatronus/internet-safety/README.md

         * "Timothy" <--- *Easily remembered, but short*

 ### Theory behind this:
 The time it requires to guess a password scales *exponentially* with the length of the password.
-This means that the larger your password is, the longer time it will take for hackers to guess your password.
-It takes approximately 19 hours to crack a 9-character password "BurBurnet," but it takes *3 thousand years* to guess a 12-character password "BurBurnet888"
+This means that a longer password will *significantly* increase the time that a hacker needs to guess your password.
+It takes approximately *19 hours* to crack a 9-character password "BurBurnet," but it takes *3 thousand years* to guess a 12-character password "BurBurnet888"

 ![XKCD Comic](https://imgs.xkcd.com/comics/password_strength.png)